christian-schlichtherle/neuron-di/README.md

 ```

 The factory method in this case is `greetingService()`:
-Its implementation calls the static method `wire([...])` in the class `Incubator` from the Java API of Neuron DI.
+Its body calls the static method `wire([...])` in the class `Incubator` from the Java API of Neuron DI.
 The term `wire(GreetingService.class).using(this)` specifically tells the incubator to make a `GreetingService` and look
 up any of its dependencies in `this` module object.
 This technique is called _dependency delegation_.
-There are other options to wire a neuron, but dependency delegation is easy to use, yet extremely versatile.
+There are other options to wire a neuron, but dependency delegation is easy to use, yet very versatile.

 When looking up dependencies, the `using([...])` method accepts any method without parameters or any field with the same
-name than the synapse method and an assignment compatible return value - regardless of any modifiers.
+name as the synapse method and an assignment compatible return value - regardless of any modifiers.
 In this case, it finds the private, static fields `defaultLocale` and `greetingMessages`.
 Such fields or methods are called _dependency provider fields_ or _dependency provider methods_.

-A dependency provider method may be abstract, in which case it's also a synapse method and hence the model is a neuron
+A dependency provider method may be abstract, in which case it's also a synapse method and hence the module is a neuron
 class or interface.
-You can either use classic inheritance and implement the synapse method in a subclass or subinterface or you can use
+You can either use regular inheritance and implement the synapse method in a subclass or subinterface or you can use
 another `wire([...]).using([...])` term to wire the module by looking up its dependencies in some delegate object,
 ideally another module.
-This kind of module stacking is extremely powerful because the modules may have different scopes:
+This kind of module stacking enables the modules to have different scopes:
 For example, the delegate module may be application scoped while the delegating module may be request scoped.
 This is why Neuron DI doesn't need any scope annotations such as `@Singleton`.

 In this case, the module is application scoped and the `GreetingService` is immutable, so it's a good idea to cache it
-for future use.
+for subsequent use.
 The `@Caching` annotation makes sure that the body of the method `greetingService()` is called at most once.
-For Scala developers, the effect is the same as the `lazy val` definition.
+For Scala developers, the effect is the same as a `lazy val` definition.
 The `@Caching` annotation requires the `@Neuron` annotation on the class or interface.
 So although this module class does not have any synapse methods, it's a neuron class by declaration.